Yes. Each child needs his/her own application.

-We host our public lottery on the first Wednesday of March each year at our Brooke Mattapan campus.
+We host our public lottery in early March each year at our Brooke Mattapan campus.
 You are welcome to attend, but families in attendance will not receive preference.
 After the lottery, you will receive an electronic notification through your online application account on SchoolMint, as well as a phone call from the school with your admission status or your waitlist number if you are not admitted for the upcoming school year.
 Afterward, you can continue to track your child’s status via their SchoolMint account.

 If one of my children is accepted, and I have another child on the waitlist, will they be given sibling preference?

 Yes, but this does NOT mean that the sibling will automatically be admitted.
 Once a child has accepted a seat at one of our schools, his or her siblings on the waitlist will be given sibling preference, which will likely move them closer to the top of the waitlist for their grade, among siblings currently waiting for admission.
 There are siblings at the top of the waitlist for most grades because siblings are only admitted if a spot is available in that grade.

 What do I do if my child has been accepted?

 If your child is awarded a seat in our lottery, you have one week to accept or deny your seat.
 Once you have accepted your child’s seat, we will follow up with you regarding required documents and enrollment paperwork.

 How old must my child be to enroll in K2?